 From here, click on the blue Edit button, which will take you to a fairly short list of settings we need for the OAuth flow to work, some branding bits, and some explanation at the top.
 Let’s start with the explanation, because this is important.

-According to the above screenshot, our master account:
+According to the above screenshot, our main account:

 - will be able to read data from existing Stripe accounts